mattermost/docs/source/administration/performance-alerting-guide.rst

 Plugin Hooks
 -------------

 You can trace hooks and plugin API calls with Prometheus.
-Below are some examples of hooks and API prometheus metrics that you may want to be aware of when troubleshooting or monitoring your server's performance.
+Below are some examples of hooks and API Prometheus metrics that you may want to be aware of when troubleshooting or monitoring your server's performance.

 .. code-block:: none